Be Prepared to Train Nurses and Make an Impact on the Future of Healthcare

 Emerging Trends and Challenges in 21st Century Nursing Education analyzes the emerging trends, technologies, and challenges that academic nurse educators encounter when facilitating learning in diverse healthcare settings.
 Students will focus on the necessity of interprofessional collaboration and the barriers and facilitators to overcoming the challenges associated with teaching and learning in nursing.
 Topics include the impact of emerging technology, challenges in nursing practice, and the role of the academic nurse educator as a scholar and a nursing education policy advocate.
 This course has no prerequisites.

-The Nursing Education Capstone course provides the Academic Nurse Educator student an opportunity to apply previous course work towards the completion of an evidence-based curriculum proposal project.
+The Nursing Education Capstone course provides the Nurse Educator student an opportunity to apply previous course work towards the completion of an evidence-based curriculum proposal project.
 During this course students will build on previous work during their Nursing Education Field Experience course by planning the implementation and evaluation phases of their proposed curriculum change, innovation or improvement.
-The capstone proposal project represents a synthesis of competencies across the Masters Science of Nursing—Nursing Education degree program, which prepares them to lead, manage, and transform nursing education in diverse and complex academic settings.
-All MSN Core and Specialty courses, including the Field Experience course, are prerequisites to this course and must be completed before taking this course.
+The capstone project represents a synthesis of competencies across the Masters Science of Nursing—Nursing Education degree program, which prepares them to lead, manage, and transform nursing education in diverse and complex settings.

 The learner will explore professional communication by applying the principles of academic writing to their discipline.
 Learners will incorporate these skills into the development of an evidence-based scholarly paper in their specialty area.
 As learners develop a scholarly paper, they will acquire a deeper understanding of the research topic selected and analyze whether initiatives and interventions have been effective or ineffective.

-- Flexible schedule.
 You can continue working at your full-time job or maintaining your responsibilities while earning your nursing education post-master's credential.
 You don't have to log in to classes and there aren't due dates.
-You are in charge of your degree.
+You are in charge of your program.

-- Strong alumni network.
 When you enroll in the nursing education certificate program at WGU, you join an impressive network of healthcare professionals.
-Over 14,000 students earned their healthcare degrees from WGU in 2019 alone and are hard at work, changing the lives of patients and impacting communities.
+Over 18,000 students earned healthcare degrees from WGU in 2020 alone, and are hard at work, changing the lives of patients and impacting communities.

 Nurse educators teach and train nurses, nursing students, schoolchildren, community groups, workers, patients, and consumers.
 A post-master's certificate can prepare you to make a difference in a wide variety of settings, including: